Joy1112/pymarl-football/README.md

 #### MPE
 ##### URL Training
-In our work, all the URL training for Multi-agent is using QMIX as the baseline.
+In our work, all the URL training for Multi-agent tasks is using QMIX as the baseline.
 The config file is in the directory `src/config/algs/url_qmix_mpe.yaml` and you can check it for details about the hyper-parameters.
 ```bash
 # SPD